ibm-cloud-docs/monitoring/about-collect-metrics.md

 * You can split aggregated data into segments.

 ## Collecting default metrics by using the {{site.data.keyword.mon_short}} agent
 {: #about-collect-metrics-2}

 When you configure a {{site.data.keyword.mon_short}} agent, data for default metrics is automatically collected.
 These metrics include metadata that you can use to label, segment, and display metrics when you monitor them.
+You do not need additional instrumentation or configuration in your hosts to obtain metrics that are collected automatically by the agent to gain insight into what is happening in them.

+To monitor your infrastructure, network, and applications with the {{site.data.keyword.mon_full}} service, you can deploy {{site.data.keyword.mon_short}} agents on supported hosts.
+The host determines the agent type that you can deploy.
+The agent type determines the metrics that are collected automatically for that host.

 To start collecting default metrics, you must configure a {{site.data.keyword.mon_short}} agent per environment that you want to monitor.
-For more information, see [{{site.data.keyword.mon_short}} agent](/docs/monitoring?topic=monitoring-agent_ov).

-- The agent is supported on different hosts and orchestration platforms such as a Kubernetes.

-   For more information about supported hosts, see [Tuning Sysdig Agent](https://docs.sysdig.com/en/docs/installation/sysdig-agent/troubleshooting-agent-installation/tuning-sysdig-agent/){: external}

-- The agent automatically collects pre-defined metrics,and auto-labels them.

-   For more information about the metrics that are collected, see [Metrics Dictionary](https://docs.sysdig.com/en/docs/sysdig-monitor/metrics-dictionary/){: external}.

-- You do not need additional instrumentation or configuration in your hosts to obtain metrics that are collected automatically by the agent to gain insight into what is happening in them.

-- You can configure an agent to manage which metrics to collect and monitor.

-### Default system metrics per host
-{: #about-default-metrics}

 The {{site.data.keyword.mon_short}} agent automatically collects the following types of system metrics per host: